pscally1005/pscally1005.github.io/_posts/recipes/meme/2025-08-01-secret-truffles.markdown

 Instructions:
 - For the sauerkraut, you don't need to drain it; however, try to get as much sauerkraut solids as you can, as opposed to the liquid.
 Using a fork to lift out the sauerkraut and letting any excess liquid drop back into the contain is sufficient

-- In a <a href='https://amzn.to/3VHhgMM'>small food processor</a>, blend together <a href='/recipes/natural-peanut-butter'>nut butter</a>, sauerkraut, <a href='/misc/overshadowed-healthy-foods#chocolate'>cocoa powder</a>, <a href='https://amzn.to/4ceFnvP'>granulated sweetener</a>, and almond extract until you have a smooth and fully combined chocolate dough
+- In a <a href='https://amzn.to/3VHhgMM'>small food processor</a>, blend together <a href='/recipes/natural-peanut-butter'>nut butter</a>, sauerkraut, <a href='/misc/chocolate-benefits'>cocoa powder</a>, <a href='https://amzn.to/4ceFnvP'>granulated sweetener</a>, and almond extract until you have a smooth and fully combined <a href='/misc/chocolate-benefits'>chocolate</a> dough

-- Add <a href='/misc/overshadowed-healthy-foods#chocolate'>cocoa powder</a> to a <a href='https://amzn.to/4adxMft'>small bowl</a>.
-Scoop out about a tablespoon of the dough (about 18 g each), roll into a ball with your hands, and coat in <a href='/misc/overshadowed-healthy-foods#chocolate'>cocoa powder</a>.
+- Add <a href='/misc/chocolate-benefits'>cocoa powder</a> to a <a href='https://amzn.to/4adxMft'>small bowl</a>.
+Scoop out about a tablespoon of the dough (about 18 g each), roll into a ball with your hands, and coat in <a href='/misc/chocolate-benefits'>cocoa powder</a>.
 Add to an airtight container, and repeat for the remaining 9 truffles
 Notes:
 ---